 Percussion Kevin Franey

 Kevin joined Fishburn Band in 1987.
 Kevin (aka Fred in his school days at Tudhoe St Charles RC School) started playing at age 12 with assistance over the years coming from local drummers such as Kenny White, Alex Greenwood and Ernie Jackson.
 Playing influences include Buddy Rich, Kenny Clair and Kenny Clarke and Kevin has played drums for the Clive Collins Dance Band since its formation in 1967.
-It's appropriate then that other than his main playing influences, Kevin's favourite artistes are Michael Camilo and of course, the BBC Big Band.
+It's appropriate then that other than his main playing influences, Kevin's favourite artistes are Michael Camilo and of course, the former BBC Big Band.

 Kevin, who was born in Newcastle but now lives in Spennymoor, also has a very musical family.
-Married to Frances, they have four children - Carmel, Katherin (Piano), James (Bass Trombone), and Michael (Tenor Horn at Cory band).
-Kevin is a TV Repair Engineer so he's quite tuned in - if your horizontal hold is faulty, give him a shout.
+Married to Frances, they have four children - Carmel, Katherin (Piano), James (Bass Trombone), and Michael (Tenor Horn with Fishburn Band).
+Kevin is a retired TV Repair Engineer so he's quite tuned in - if your horizontal hold is faulty, give him a shout.
 One of the un-sung heroes of Fishburn Band he's always willing to be being involved with transporting equipment from one venue to another.
 Known for his dry wit and sense of humour, Kevin is definitely one of the band's characters (perhaps that could explain why he supports Sunderland Football Club).
 He is also very "Cute" with his brush strokes as was revealed on our first CD 'Durham's Pride'!

 In 1967, Kevin was playing drums in working mens clubs around Co Durham, normally just depping for other drummers.
-One Sunday afternoon Kevin was playing in a club in Bishop Aukland - The normal format would be bingo plus either a singer or comedian which the organist and drummer would play for. so they played a few times then the committee man told them to come into the dressing room and see what the artiste would like them to play.
+One Sunday afternoon Kevin was playing in a club in Bishop Aukland - The normal format would be bingo plus either a singer or comedian which the organist and drummer would play for.
+So they played a few times then the committee man told them to come into the dressing room and see what the artiste would like them to play.
 Nothing unusual there, except that day the artiste was a stripper and when Kevin went into the dressing room - there she was, wearing nothing more than a pair of high heels and a smile.
 He was quite embarassed.
 Well, he was young and niaive and of course she clicked on to that straight away and used it for her amusement (along with the first 6 rows of the audience) all the way through her set.
 A lot of what she removed, Kevin ended up wearing through no action of his own.
 Believe it or not, one of Kevin's main ambitions is to learn to fly - we bet he wished he could have flown that day!

 Percussion Becky Harrison

-His profile will appear here shortly.
+Her profile will appear here shortly.